- Pelvic exams are done to find out if you have a gynecological problem.

 These may include:

-- Unexplained pain in your lower belly or around the pelvic area, where your vagina is
+- Unexplained pain in your lower belly or around the vulva area.

-- Vaginal discharge or wetness on your underwear that causes itching , burns or smells bad, particularly if you’ve had sex
+- Vaginal discharge or wetness on your underwear that causes itching, burning, or smells bad, especially if you’ve had sex

-- No menstrual periods by age 15 or 16
+- No menstrual periods by age 15 or 3 years after your breast development begins

 - Vaginal bleeding that lasts more than 10 days